sharikalog7/Deep-Learning-Meets-Data-Privacy-Pittsburgh-TechFest-2025-/README.md

 ## 📚 Deep Learning Meets Data Privacy
+_A talk on the intersection of modern AI and privacy-preserving technologies_

+##Pittsburgh TechFest 2025

+###Pittsburgh TechFest is a one-day event designed for technologists, developers, and engineers from Southwestern Pennsylvania to convene, explore and elevate.
+The event will feature keynotes, technical talks, and panel discussions covering a broad range of topics in AI, software development, security, and career growth.
+The conference aims to provide a platform for learning, networking, and collaboration among professionals.

+##What you can expect in programming:
+Present Problem – Solution – Impact
+Storytelling with Data
+Live Demo and Discussion
+Engage with Big Ideas
+Interactive Demo, Challenge, or Tech Workshop Unconference – take away the structure and engage in an informal exchange of information and ideas between technologists

+##Description
-_A talk on the intersection of modern AI and privacy-preserving technologies_ This is my first talk on a topic I’m truly passionate about — data privacy in AI.
+This is my first talk on a topic I’m truly passionate about — data privacy in AI.
 In today’s world, AI systems—from healthcare analytics to chatbots—rely on huge amounts of personal data.
 But how can we use this data responsibly without putting anyone’s privacy at risk?
 The answer is Differential Privacy (DP) — a smart way to keep data safe while still learning useful patterns from it.
 In this beginner-friendly session, we’ll explore:
 What Differential Privacy is and the basic idea behind it.